robotont/robotont-mechanics/README.md

 # robotont-mechanics
-Here is the latest release of the Robotont.
+Robotont ver 3.0 is the latest release of the Robotont.

 This repository is maintained by Renno Raudmäe renno.raudmae@ut.ee If you want to make modifications on Robotont and you think that it would be cool if it is available